pavanshekar/webapp/README.md

 ## Build and Deploy Instructions
 Follow these steps to build and deploy the web application locally:

-1. Clone the repository to your local machine:
+1.Clone the repository to your local machine:

       git clone <repo>

 2.Navigate to the project directory: